 John Lindell 6:04

 And then I would say this, you know, Jonathan, something that that happened to me at the start of the pandemic was, we were interviewing people on our podcast, and one of the first guests was Louie Giglio.
 So, at the start of the pandemic, as a pastor, I’m a little bit like, Oh, brother, I can’t believe this pandemic is happening.
 You know, we’re in a capital campaign, you know, we’ve got all these plans, and you’re thinking, “I just wish this would have never happened.”
 And I can’t wait until it’s over, until we can get back to doing what we were doing.
 So, I’m talking to Louie and Louie says, “you know, I talked to pastors and they’re like, we just want to get back to normal.
 What kind of leader is that?”
-And he goes through and talks about, “I don’t want to get back to normal, I want God, and all the while I’m getting smaller and smaller.”
+And he goes through and talks about, “I don’t want to get back to normal, I want God, and all the while I’m getting smaller and smaller in my seat.”

 John Lindell 6:46